 I have no training in anything that would be helpful to anyone.
 Look, if you’re relying on an anonymous internet dude that rants about beard oil for financial advice, then you’re in trouble.
 The beard is glorious, and it does make me an expert on manliness, badassity, and morality, but financially I’m a dumbass.
 I’m entertainment.
 This is a silly little site about growing a beard and one individual’s attempt to grow his net worth.
 When your stock portfolio drops by 15%, don’t blame me.
 It’s way easier to blame

-If you must get in touch with me, then do it through this form:
+If you must get in touch with me, then do it through the form below.
+But … before you waste your time, you should know a few things: